-The first symptoms of any type of brain tumour are usually due to increased pressure within the skull (raised intracranial pressure).
-This may be caused by a blockage in the ventricles (fluid-filled spaces of the brain),which leads to a build-up of cerebrospinal fluid (CSF).
+Sometimes symptoms are caused by increased pressure within the brain (raised intracranial pressure).
+This may be caused by a blockage in the ventricles (fluid-filled spaces of the brain), which leads to a build-up of cerebrospinal fluid (CSF).
 CSF is the fluid that surrounds the brain and the spinal cord.
 This increased pressure may also be caused by swelling around the tumour itself.

-Raised intracranial pressure can cause headaches, sickness (vomiting) and visual problems.
-Fits (seizures) and changes in behaviour and personality can also be general signs of a brain tumour.
+Raised intracranial pressure can cause headaches, sickness (vomiting) and vision problems.

-Your doctors need to find out as much as possible about the type, position and size of the tumour, so they can plan your treatment.
-You may have a number of tests and investigations.
+Your doctors need to find out as much as possible about the type, position and size of the tumour, so they can plan the best treatment for you.
+You will usually have a number of different tests.

-A CT scan or MRI scan will be done to find the exact position and size of the tumour.
+You will have a CT scan or MRI scan to find out the exact position and size of the tumour.